 The deeper understanding you have of your character’s tools, the better you’ll be able to use them in accordingly for when the situation arises.
 If you are still unsure about how to go about the neutral game, you may want to watch some other players use your character or ask other players for help.

 When you do win your exchanges in the neutral, you’ll be rewarded with an advantage.
-The reward will come in the form of opening up the opponent for damage, being +, or knocking the opponent down.
+The reward will come in the form of opening up the opponent for damage, gaining frame advantage, or knocking the opponent down.
 You will need to capitalize off of this situation and maintain it in order to win.